denodes/DEN/README.md

 ## Installing Node Only ##
-nstall a node for on Ubuntu Server 18.04 with the following tutorial.
+Install a node for on Ubuntu Server 18.04 with the following tutorial.

 Update your Ubuntu server with the following command: sudo apt-get update && sudo apt-get upgrade -y